 Several years back, hitting the treadmill or elliptical for hours on end was regarded as the best approach to shed pounds or trim fat.
 Today, fat loss programs are centred on strength training workouts.
 There’s a good reason for this.
 When you combine cardio exercises with resistance training, you’re able to lose more fat and build lean muscle at the same time (3).

 Strength training workouts work because they break down your muscles and then encourage them to rebuild stronger than before.
 This process is called hypertrophy (meaning “increased body composition”).
-When you lift weights, you tear down your muscle fibres through a high-intensity workout.
+When you lift weights, you tear down your muscle fibers through a high-intensity workout.
 Then, as your body recovers from this stress, it adapts by building those muscle fibres back up bigger and stronger than before (8).

 Muscle tissue is metabolically active – the more of it you have, the higher your metabolism will be.
 With the right exercises, you can turn your body into a fat-burning machine.

 Changing Diet To Create A Calorie Deficit

 One factor that affects how quickly or slowly you can lose weight is the number of calories that your body uses on a daily basis – referred to as total energy expenditure or TEE (2).
 When you calculate how many calories it takes your body to perform basic functions, such as breathing and digesting, you get a number known as the basal metabolic rate (BMR).

 Your BMR accounts for roughly 60% of your total energy expenditure (7).
 Many experts use this formula to determine how much energy an individual uses on average in one day:

 - 70 x weight (kg)